 Lucia Boldrini is Professor of English and Comparative Literature at Goldsmiths.
-She convenes the 'Comparative Literature and Criticism' pathway of the MA Comparative Literary Studies and is the academic co-director of the Strategic Partnership Mediterranean Imaginaries: Literature, Arts, Culture.
+She was Head of Department in 2014-2018, and is currently on research leave.
+She normally convenes the 'Comparative Literature and Criticism' pathway of the MA Literary Studies.
 She is Vice-President of the International Comparative Literature Association.

 - 1997 - PhD, University of Leicester

 - 1995 - Dottorato di Ricerca, University of Pisa

 - 1989 - Laurea in Lingue e Letterature Straniere [Modern Languages], University of Pisa.
 110/110 summa cum laude

 Prof. Lucia Boldrini has extensive teaching and examining experience at both undergraduate and postgraduate level, in seminars and lectures, on modules she has devised as well as on colleagues’ modules as part of a team.
 Her teaching is linked to her research interests, but she also enjoys teaching foundation and survey modules.